saidurga4521/SocialMedia-backend/readme.md

         - Attaches user info (id, email) to req.user for use in the next middleware or route.

         - Blocks access if token is missing, invalid, or the user doesn't exist in the database.

+#### 5.creating the post model

+        - Post Schema stores user posts, including text (caption), image, and optional gallery images.

+        - user field links the post to the creator using ObjectId referencing the User model.

+        - text is required, so each post must have a caption.

+        - likes is an array of users (ObjectId) who liked the post, and likesCount tracks the total number of likes.
+        - ImageId is used for whenever you want delete the image,it should remove from both database and external storage for that reason we need this ImageId

+#### 6.multer setup

+        -  Stores files in /uploads folder using diskStorage configuration.

+        - Renames files using the current timestamp plus original file name to avoid name clashes.

+        - Only allows image files, checked using the mimetype.

+        - Limits file size to 2MB, ensuring no large files are uploaded.

+        -❌ "/uploads" refers to the root of your computer, which can cause errors because it likely doesn’t exist or isn’t accessible.

+        - ✅ path.join(__dirname, "/uploads") ensures files are saved inside your project folder, making it reliable and safe for all environments.

+#### 7.Automatic folder setup

+        - It checks if the uploads folder exists in the current directory using fs.existsSync.

+        - If the folder doesn't exist, it creates it automatically using fs.mkdirSync with recursive: true to ensure parent folders are created if needed.

+#### 8.Add multiple images to disk storage

+        - Similar to uploading the single image.
+        - But here we use upload.array(images)